Doctoral Program

 Book and Publishing Studies

-The past and future of books and other published artifacts, and the processes of their generation and dissemination.
+Study the past and future of books and other published artifacts, as well as the processes of their generation and dissemination.

 Health Communication